-One of our websites is ‘SeeInsideDingle.com’ If you do an image search for ‘See Inside Dingle’ then 19 of the first 20 and 75 out of the first 100 search results belong to the website.
+One of our company websites is ‘SeeInsideDingle.com’ If you do an image search for ‘See Inside Dingle’ then 19 of the first 20 and 75 out of the first 100 search results originate with the website.

-Ideally, this is a two part process.
+Ideally, adding the description is a two part process.
 The first part is to replace the IMG_ or similar prefix with see_inside_dingle_.
 The second optional part is to add additional description elements to the generic title.
+So we added coach_house_dingle.